lindsfitz/react-portfolio/README.md

 ## Description

-This portfolio is a React-App that was created using create-react-app and styled using UI Kit CSS Framework.
+This application uses React and is a portfolio to showcase some of my previous work as well as some basic information about me.

+This project uses React, React Router, and Emailjs.

 ## Heroku Link